OmenApps/publish-github-to-hashnode/README.md

 ## Inputs

 - `access-token` (required): Your Hashnode API Personal Access Token.
 See: [Hashnode Developer Settings](https://hashnode.com/settings/developer)
+- `changed-files` (required): The list of changed files in the repository, provided by the `tj-actions/changed-files` action.
+- `publication-host` (required): The publication host (e.g., `blog.mydomain.com`).
 - `posts-directory` (optional): The local directory containing the blog posts, if different from the root directory.
 Default: `posts`
-- `publication-host` (required): The publication host (e.g., `blog.mydomain.com`).

 ## Outputs